-In SQL queries, hints related to join order are ORDERED hints and LEADING hints.
+In SQL queries, join order-related hints include the ORDERED and LEADING hints.

 |---|---|